 - Themed areas throughout the building that have been developed to prompt memories, trigger conversations, and assist navigation/orientation around the home.

 - Large, bright, and dementia-friendly signage.

 - Memory boxes at each bedroom door that can be filled with photos or personal items that are familiar to the resident.

-- Open plan lounge/dining area/garden room, allowing residents to interact and wander at will.
+- Open-plan lounge/dining area/garden room allows residents to interact and wander at will.

-- Sensory garden, raised flower beds, and greenhouse.
+- Quiet room, sensory garden, raised flower beds, bird feeding, and a greenhouse.

-- Circadian lighting at Ingleside House: Many people living with dementia experience sleep disturbance, irritability, anxiety and wandering, and it has been found that the use of circadian lighting can have a positive impact in these areas.
+- Circadian lighting: Many people living with dementia experience sleep disturbance, irritability, anxiety and wandering, and it has been found that the use of circadian lighting can have a positive impact in these areas.

 We also provide items designed specifically for those living with dementia, such as dolls and interactive cats and dogs, to give pleasure to residents.
 Stroking a cat or dog can be soothing and so help reduce anxiety, and ‘caring’ for them can bring a renewed sense of purpose.